0xPolygonID/tutorials/mkdocs/docs/issuer/cred-issue-methods.md

 ### MTP Method: Issuance of Credentials with Claims Merkle Tree (Merkle Tree Proof)

 The validation of the proof is done against the Hash published on-chain.
 NO personal information is shared with the verifier at any time; hence, privacy is preserved.
-This method enables smart contracts to issue credentials.

-By means of a zk Proof one party (the User or Prover) can prove to another party (the Verifier) that a given information is known, without conveying any additional information that is not essential to an interaction.
-The protocol ensures that the zk Proof information can only be verified by the recipient if the actual information being proven does exist, without the need to share concrete information.
+A key difference with this method is that gas has to be spent in order to update on-chain information (the hash of the merkle trees), since the [Identity State Transition function](https://docs.iden3.io/protocol/spec/#identity-state-update) has to be executed.
+Another important difference is that through this method smart contracts can issue credentials.

 <div align="center">
     <img src="../../imgs/mtp.png"></img>